 – [John] Yeah, so I think one of the main aspects to that would be the fact that they should have, they should be solving a real problem or challenge.
 The problem, it should be driven, the solution they’re trying to create should be driven from an actual problem instead of just trying a technology for the sake of trying the technology.
 So that’s a pretty obvious one, but obviously, you’d be surprised how many people are just kind of doing random R and D projects for the sake of trying projects, the products, just because they have mandates to do so.
 So they should first of all be finding, talking to the actual operational people and figuring out what what problems they’re really facing and then find the right technology to actually solve that.
 I think that’s kind of the first step.
 And then understanding what’s the ecosystem of different aspects and solutions and pieces that they actually need to bring together a full solution.
 So a lot of times companies, and obviously they’ll talk to one type of supplier and they’ll say, yeah, you’re fine, just work with us and we’ll be able to do everything but a lot of the times that’s not the case.
 So really understanding the landscape is really important.
 And what are the technological pieces that they need to actually fill to get to that end solution is very important as well.

 – [John] So the first one comes down to remote monitoring or asset monitoring.
 So getting better visibility into your assets.
 It comes down to having, first of all, it starts from data collection from all your assets.
 So you have to be able to, first of all, connect and collect data from all your different machines and then get that data to the cloud where then you can have a centralized dashboard where you can actually visualize how all of these machines are performing across all your factories.
 A lot of the times what companies are targeting from that respect is OEE.
 OEE is a manufacturing KPI which measures overall equipment effectiveness.
 So they can actually visualize this across all of their factories and see how they’re all performing and drill down at individual factories and see all the assets and how they’re performing, monitor things like uptime, downtime, efficiency, failure rates, those of kind aspects, throughput.
 So visibility over the production is the first point.
 And then breaking that down into individual assets and machinery and then people move to more predictive maintenance.
 That’s kind of the Holy grail that companies want to get to but you, first of all, you need a lot of data to get to that point.
 So once you have this data pipeline now to the cloud you need sort of three to six months worth of data where you’re actually able to start seeing trends and patterns within the data.
 And you have enough data for these machine learning systems that they can actually start to correlate and create and understand patterns out of the data.
 So then once they’ve done that and their internal data scientist teams have analyzed that, they create models around that data and actually run those at the edge.
 So now it’s better to run these algorithms at the edge because you’re taking quicker decisions, obviously, instead of sending everything up to the cloud and making decisions there.
 And also if you’re dealing with control back to the assets that’s always better to be done at the edge as well.
 And nobody wants to expose their factory to the cloud and have people that are able to push decisions back to the actual production and machinery.
 So predictive maintenance algorithms should always be run at the edge.
-And that’s sort of that next use case where it’s when the data is coming in, either sends an alert to a local plant or maintenance person to come service the machine if it’s likely to break down or if it’s hitting some sort of critical threshold where it could break down any second, write back to the asset, turn off the machine and then notify somebody or even right back to the machine and auto-correct some specific variable which can lower the temperature of the machine and allow it to continue on what it’s doing.
+And that’s sort of that next Applications where it’s when the data is coming in, either sends an alert to a local plant or maintenance person to come service the machine if it’s likely to break down or if it’s hitting some sort of critical threshold where it could break down any second, write back to the asset, turn off the machine and then notify somebody or even right back to the machine and auto-correct some specific variable which can lower the temperature of the machine and allow it to continue on what it’s doing.
 So having that kind of closed loop control.
-So those are kind of the key, I’d say the two most often used use cases that people are doing.
+So those are kind of the key, I’d say the two most often used Applications that people are doing.
 Everybody wants better visibility.
 Everybody wants predictive maintenance.
-But there’s many other use cases in terms of more looking at quality or traceability of assets through the process as well.
+But there’s many other Applications in terms of more looking at quality or traceability of assets through the process as well.

 – [Ryan] One of our recent guests was talking about ROI and how ROI differs in different regions of the world.
 And I’d be curious from your engagement with customers in more of a focused space, what kind of ROI is like, leading the conversations that you’re having?
 Does it always come down to money for most of these organizations and companies, or there are other ROIs that are driving their decision-making process on what they’re looking to get out of their IoT solutions once they’re deployed?